kalisaNkevin/ASMS-UI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.

+The designing of this project in FIGMA is found [Here](https://www.figma.com/file/qGhG2LMTySGVQhAWqxhnnv/Tigersoft-Branding?type=design&node-id=0%3A1&mode=design&t=zrCcwAP0CesvPaVs-1).
+The Deployement Project is available [Here](https://tiger-taupe.vercel.apps)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.